gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 # Why?

 * To come up with a concrete plan for solving dependency management problems for projects that are not simply 'build my jar' projects.
 For example, projects that build and publish C/C++ binaries, Javascript libraries, and so on.
 * To provide a richer model that will allow projects to collaborate through the dependency management system, making these projects less coupled at configuration time.
 This will allow us to introduce some nice performance and scalability features.
 * To allow Gradle to move beyond simply building things, and into release management, promotion, deployment and so on.

 # Overview

 The main design approach taken here is to promote *software components* as the most important concept in dependency management, and indeed Gradle as a whole.
 A software component is a logical piece of software, published as a number of binary artefacts.
 A component might be a library that runs on the JVM, a native executable, or a Javascript library.
 Software teams develop, test, release, publish, deploy and collaborate through software components.
 Producing working software components is the main purpose of any development team.
 Our model should reflect this.

 The distinction here with our existing approach is that we explicitly model each software component, rather than implicitly describing them through modules and dependency configurations.
-This moves the model closer to the reality of the development world, and decouples many of the plugins that operate on components from the dependency management model.
+This moves the model closer to the reality of the development world, and decouples build logic (including plugins) that operate on components from the dependency management model.
 A component definition can be assembled from various sources, not just a module meta-data descriptor.

 A second approach taken here is to strongly type the software components.
 We model, for example, a JVM library, a J2EE application, a native executable, and so on.
 For each such component type, there will be a corresponding strongly typed DSL element (i.e. a Java interface) to represent this.
 Build logic will use these DSL elements to interact with the component, either for defining the outgoing components produced by the project, or to query the incoming components used by the project.

 Each component type will have a well defined mapping to various binary repository formats.
 These mappings (or schemas) will be versioned, so that we can evolve these schemas over time.

 The distinction here with our existing approach is that we use concrete types to represent components, both in build logic code and to exchange between projects, instead of the overly abstract module and dependency configuration concepts.
+We also decouple the component definition from the mapping to a binary repository, so that multiple mappings are possible.

 Similarly, artefacts and dependencies will be strongly typed.
 For example, we will model explicitly a JAR, native dynamic library, or a signature.

 This modelling will provide conventions that can be shared between teams, and taken advantage of by tooling.
 This rich model allows all kinds of interesting plugins to be developed.

 Finally, we add a little more structure to projects and their relationships.
 Now, a project becomes a container for software components.
 A project knows how to build the components that it contains.
 Projects can also do other things to components, such as release, test, publish, install or deploy them.

 Dependencies are no longer between projects, but between components.
 In fact, projects will no longer have any dependencies at all.